The-Greatest-Team/Fidelma-RestaurantMenuSystem-/README.md

      ![](react-frontend/public/res/images/npm install.png)

     - Then we will run ```npm start``` to start the application

+3. Open up the browser of your choice and type in:

 1) open the whole project with IntelliJ IDEA, go to BackEnd/src/main/java/com/thegreatestteam/backend/BackEndApplication to run the main function, if SpringApplication is unrecognised, check "BackEnd Maven instruction" below to recognised it.
 2) open the react-frontend file with Vscode(other tools with terminal also fine), if it's first time run, run 'npm install' to install all the dependency first(if see few warning with word 'deprecated', it's fine to continue, this is because the version we choosed is bit old, we considering to change to a newer version in next few sprint, but for now, all the function works fine with this a bit old version), then run 'npm start run' to run the project, the web app is using localhost:3000, the route of each page is define in the App.js.